junxit/us-congress-bills-117/metadata.md

 - 2022-02-09 — Introduced in House
 - 2022-02-09 — Introduced in House
 - 2022-02-09 — Referred to the House Committee on Natural Resources.
+- 2022-02-10 — Referred to the Subcommittee for Indigenous Peoples of the United States.
+- 2022-02-10 — Referred to the Subcommittee on Energy and Mineral Resources.
+- 2022-02-17 — Subcommittee Hearings Held.
+- 2022-07-13 — Committee Consideration and Mark-up Session Held.
+- 2022-07-13 — Ordered to be Reported in the Nature of a Substitute (Amended) by the Yeas and Nays: 22 - 18.
+- 2022-07-13 — Subcommittee for Indigenous Peoples of the United States Discharged.
+- 2022-07-13 — Subcommittee on Energy and Mineral Resources Discharged.
+- 2022-12-07 — Placed on the Union Calendar, Calendar No. 435.
+- 2022-12-07 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+117-602.
+- 2022-12-07 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+117-602.